httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 In summary:

-* There are three top-level types that a HTTP field can be defined as; Lists, Dictionaries, and Items.
+* There are three top-level types that a HTTP field can be defined as: Lists, Dictionaries, and Items.

-* Lists and Dictionaries are containers; their members can be Items or Inner Lists (which are themselves lists of items).
+* Lists and Dictionaries are containers; their members can be Items or Inner Lists (which are themselves arrays of Items).

 * Both Items and Inner Lists can be parameterized with key/value pairs.